Employee Satisfaction Survey: A Brief Guide

 To keep a hold on the top talents, companies must act on the drivers as well as the road-blocks of employee satisfaction.

-Employee satisfaction surveys (also known as employee attitude surveys) is a common survey that is designed specifically to measure satisfaction among employees and track satisfaction trends over time.
+Employee satisfaction survey (also known as employee attitude survey) is a common survey that is designed specifically to measure satisfaction among employees and track satisfaction trends over time.

 Employee Engagement Survey Vs Employee Satisfaction Survey

 Employee engagement and employee satisfaction are almost always used interchangeably.
 Although the two terms are closely related there is a stark difference between them.